-(b) If an award of punitive damages is authorized or governed by another statute of this State, any limitation of amount or method of calculation established by that statute also governs an award under this [Act].

-(c) If the issue of the amount of punitive damages is submitted to a jury, the court may submit special interrogatories to determine how the factors in subsection(a) were used to determine the amount of any punitive damages awarded.
+(b) If an award of punitive damages is authorized or governed by another statute of this State, any requirement as to amount or method of calculation established by that statute governs the award. (c) If the amount of punitive damages is decided by the court, the court upon motion of a party shall make findings showing the basis for the amount awarded against each defendant and enter its findings in the record.